Newspaper Page Text

 down the streets without clothing.

-The sherift's office was notified and
+The sheriff’s office was notified and

-deputies were immediately dis=
+deputies were immediately dis

-patched to take Hulen in custody.
+patched to take Union in custody.

-Before their arrival, however, &
+Before their arrival, however, a

 kindly housewife who recognized